10 CSR 10-6.261 - Control of Sulfur Dioxide Emissions

 PURPOSE: This rule establishes requirements for emission units emitting sulfur dioxide (SO2).
 These requirements maintain existing SO2 regulatory requirements previously found in 10 CSR 10-6.260 that were in place prior to the establishment of the June 22, 2010, one (1)-hour SO2 National Ambient Air Quality Standards (NAAQS).
 The rule consolidates, streamlines, and updates existing regulatory requirements in accordance with 536.175, RSMo.

 (1) Applicability.
-This rule applies to any source that emits sulfur dioxide (SO2).
+This rule applies to owners and operators of indirect heating sources that emit sulfur dioxide (SO2) owners and operators of indirect heating sources that emit sulfur dioxide (SO2) and have a total capacity greater than three hundred fifty thousand British thermal units (350,000 Btus) per hour actual heat input.
 The following exceptions apply to any source not listed in Table I of this rule.
-Upon request of the director, owners or operators must furnish the director information to confirm that an exception criterion is met.
+Upon request of the director, owners or operators must furnish the director information to confirm that an exception criterion is met:

 (B) Individual indirect heating units with a rated capacity less than or equal to three hundred fifty thousand British thermal units (350,000 Btus) per hour actual heat input; or